CIJE-STEM/cije-weather-station/README.md

 ### Common Issues

 1. **DHT sensor not responding**
-   - Check wiring: VCC to 3.3V, GND to GND, DATA to GPIO 32
+   - Check wiring: VCC to 5V, GND to GND, DATA to GPIO 32
-   - Ensure 2-second stabilization delay
-   - Try different GPIO pin if needed
+   - There are 3.3V pins and the DHT won't work

 2. **WiFi connection fails**
    - Verify SSID and password are correct